creativecreature/sturdyc/README.md

 ## Batch endpoints
 The main challenge with caching batchable endpoints is reducing the number of keys.
-To illustrate, let's say that we have 10 000 records, and a endpoint for fetching them that allows for batches of 20.
+To illustrate, let's say that we have 10 000 records, and an endpoint for fetching them that allows for batches of 20.

-Now, let's calculate the number of cache key combinations if we were to simply create the key from the query params:
+Now, let's calculate the number of cache key combinations if we were to simply create the keys from the query params:

 $$ C(n, k) = \binom{n}{k} = \frac{n!}{k!(n-k)!} $$